We’ve all heard of the 80/20 rule right?

 Pareto would be proud.

-Want to start tracking your expenses like a boss?
-I still love Personal Capital; it’ll automatically tally up all your monthly spending, so you know exactly how much you’re spending on what.
+PS – Want to start tracking your expenses like a boss?
+I still love Personal Capital.
+It’ll automatically tally up all your monthly spending, so you know exactly how much you’re spending on what.